ellemouton/website/content/drafts/normal-operation-pre-taproot.md

 ### :gear: Step 7: Bob -> Alice: `commitment_signed`

-Bob wants to be put out of his misery and wants to irrevocably commit some of the HTLCs, so he finally sends Alice a `commitment_signed` of his own.
+Bob wants to irrevocably commit some of the HTLCs so that he can forward them on, so he finally sends Alice a `commitment_signed` of his own.
 This will include his signature for Alice’s staging-area commitment transaction along with all the signatures required from him for the second-level HTLC outputs.